Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 RB Leipzig's Yan Diomande has impressed for reigning Champions Ivory Coast. - IMAGO/Yvan Sonh

-How many games players could miss depends on how far their team progresses in the tournament.
+How many games players missed was dependent on how far their team progressed in the tournament.

-After Matchday 15, the Bundesliga pauses for its winter break, which reduces the impact of absences compared to England’s Premier League, for example.
-Domestic action then resumes on Friday, 9 January, the start of the AFCON quarter-finals.
-Therefore, any players eliminated in the group stage and maybe also the round of 16 – depending on the logistics of returning to Germany – will be available again for their clubs in time for the campaign’s resumption.
+After Matchday 15, the Bundesliga paused for its winter break, which reduced the impact of absences compared to England’s Premier League, for example.
+Domestic action resumed on Friday 9 January, the start of the AFCON quarter-finals.
+Therefore, any players eliminated in the group stage and maybe also the round of 16 – depending on the logistics of returning to Germany – were be available again for their clubs in time for the campaign’s resumption.

-Any players reaching the final will therefore miss up to four games, given Matchday 17 is a midweek round (13-15 January) before Matchday 18 (16-18 January) on the weekend of the third-place play-off and final.
+Any players reaching the final therefore missed up to four games, given Matchday 17 was a midweek round (13-15 January) before Matchday 18 (16-18 January) on the weekend of the third-place play-off and final.
 Matchday 7 in the Champions League (20-21 January) begins two days after the final, making involvement there also unlikely.

-Borussia Dortmund's Ramy Bensebaini leads a four-strong Bundesliga contingent for Algeria. - IMAGO/SFSI
+Borussia Dortmund's Ramy Bensebaini was part of a four-strong Bundesliga contingent for Algeria. - IMAGO/SFSI

 AFCON history